 Save Artifact

 Save extracted payloads, unpacked binaries, decoded configs, or other analysis artifacts for download.
-Available on Analyst and Professional tiers.
+Available on Pro and Max tiers.

 | Tier | Artifacts/Session | Max Size |